0xPolygonHermez/zkevm-comms-protocol/README.md

 This channel will be open until the client decides to close it.
 In this way, the client can continue requesting proofs by sending the message `Batch`.

 ### Cancel
-If the previous channel is closed and the server has calculated a test, the client can cancel it with this call.
+If the previous channel is closed and the server has computed a proof, the client can cancel it with this call.

 The client does not need to enter data to make this call.
 The prover returns the status to confirm that the proof calculation is canceled.